Plant Care 101: Fiddle Leaf Fig Tree Care Guide

 There’s nothing more frustrating than buying a new plant and not reaping the benefits or results because of higher maintenance needs or unexpected weather.
 But with the Fiddle Leaf Fig, it's easy.

 You may have heard that Fiddle Leafs can be finicky.
 While it's true that they need optimal care to thrive, they tolerate a good bit of neglect.
-Little upkeep and luxuriant?
-It seems almost too good to be true.
-But once you've found the right balance, it's simple to ensure your Fiddle Leaf flourishes...especially with our care tips.
+Seriously...once you've found the right balance, it's simple to ensure your Fiddle Leaf flourishes - especially with our care tips.

 Are Fiddle Leaf Figs Hard to Keep Alive?